-BEA is developing a new satellite account that measures research and development activity in a framework consistent with the measurement of gross domestic product (GDP) and other BEA statistics.
-The new statistics will provide a more comprehensive picture of the contribution of the R&D sector to the U.S. and state economies.
+BEA is developing statistics that measure research and development economic activity in a framework consistent with gross domestic product (GDP) and other BEA statistics.
+This provides a more comprehensive picture of the contribution of the R&D sector to the U.S. and state economies.

-In the first milestone of this ongoing project, BEA issued experimental statistics in May 2024.
-These statistics include R&D’s contribution to GDP (known as R&D value added) and associated R&D employment and compensation for the nation and all 50 states and the District of Columbia.
+The statistics include R&D’s contribution to GDP (known as R&D value added) and associated R&D employment and compensation for the nation, all 50 states, and the District of Columbia.
+The first experimental statistics were released in 2024.
+In September 2025, BEA extended the statistics’ timespan back to 2012 and added data for 2022 and 2023.

 These statistics can answer questions such as: Which states have the largest R&D value added?
 How many jobs in each state are supported by R&D activities?
 What are the leading R&D-producing industries across the nation?